-You'll have to make an oath of allegiance (or you can make an affirmation if you prefer not to swear by God) and a pledge.
+You will have to make an oath of allegiance (or you can make an affirmation if you prefer not to swear by God) and a pledge.
 This means you'll promise to respect the rights, freedoms and laws of the UK.

 At the end of the ceremony you'll be invited to sign the citizenship register and be presented with your certificate of British citizenship and a welcome pack.